anayazilla/udemy-vidly-mvc-5/README.md

----
 # REPOSITORY: udemy-vidly-mvc-5
-# FOR: The Complete ASP.NET MVC5 Course
+#### FOR: The Complete ASP.NET MVC5 Course

 ---

-This is my personal progress work on Udemy: The Complete ASP.NET MVC 5 Course by Mosh Hamedani.
+This is my personal progress work on Udemy's **[The Complete ASP.NET MVC Course by Mosh Hamedani](https://www.udemy.com/course/the-complete-aspnet-mvc-5-course)**.
 I started this course on 10/13/2020 to build up some knowledge for a project at work.

+It had been about 5 years since I had last done MVC, and I only kind of knew what I was doing back then.
+This course was pretty great, and helped me hit the ground running in the middle of project that was already on :fire: fire :fire:.
+I gave it 5 stars.
+Highly recommended.
+It's not 100% a beginner course -- you do need to have *some* background in development.

+:star: :star: :star: :star: :star:

 ---
 ## Resources